Karplus-Lab-OSU/ensemblator/readme.rst

 * command 'muscle -in <somefile> -out <somefile>' not found.
 (Even though you really do have muscle installed)

     This is a PATH related problem.
 Starting the *Ensemblator* from the command line using the source code seems to resolve this, as long as you really do have muscle in your path as 'muscle'. (eg. bash>$ python *Ensemblator*.py)

-* The binary file I downloaded doesn't do anything!

-    There is probably some missing dependency.
-Try downloading either the CLI or the GUI source code, and running it yourself, after installing the various dependencies.
-The binary file works on my machine (where it was compiled), and a few other similar machines, but I know for a fact it doesn't work on all Linux machines.

 Bug Reports: